 If you meet the income requirements, you can contribute money to a Roth IRA.
 Additionally, if you have an existing 401k, you can rollover 401k to gold IRA account and benefit from tax-free income in retirement.
 There are many IRA Gold Companies that can help you with this process.
 The sooner you start a Roth IRA or rollover 401k to gold IRA account, the better.

 There is no age limit for contributing funds, but there is an age limit for starting withdrawals.
 You must be 59 and a half years old to start withdrawing income from contributions, or you must pay taxes and fines.
 In addition, to avoid taxes, the funds must be in the account for five years.
 By contrast, Roth IRA contributions are made with after-tax money and you won't have annual RMDs.
 You can withdraw contributions to a Roth account at any time, without paying taxes or penalties.
 However, you can only withdraw your earnings tax-free after age 59 and a half, as long as you've had the account for at least five years or meet other conditions.1 otherwise, you'll have to pay taxes and penalties for them.

 The distribution rules of a Roth IRA can also help you if you intend to leave your IRA to your heirs.
 Even people with high incomes who can't directly fund a Roth IRA can use this strategy, also known as a clandestine Roth IRA.
-If you don't qualify for a Roth IRA due to income limits, some investors choose to make contributions to a traditional IRA with the goal of later converting them to a Roth IRA.
+If you don't qualify for a Roth IRA due to income limits, some investors choose to make contributions to a traditional IRA and then convert them to a Roth IRA.